home-assistant/home-assistant.io/source/_components/sensor.nmbs.markdown

   required: false
   type: string
 exclude_vias:
-  description: Setting this will not show connections for which you have to transfer in another station
+  description: Setting this will not show connections for which you have to transfer to another station.
   required: false
   type: boolean
   default: false